Dan-Patterson/arraytools/README.md

     9.  struct_dict   - structured array to dictionary

 **data_maker.py**
+    Various functions for creating data.
+Functions for numeric and text data conforming to random sampling distributions.

 **frmts.py**  (18)    Format options to facilitate viewing of numpy arrays in a variety of ways.